 - ½ cup granulated sugar

 - 1 cup white chocolate chips I used a combination of regular size and mini

 - Preheat oven to 350°F. Line two baking sheets with parchment paper and set aside.

 - Place the melted butter and sugars in your mixing bowl.
 Use a whisk to combine the ingredients until a paste-like consistency.½ cup butter, ½ cup granulated sugar, ½ cup light brown sugar

-- Add the egg and vanilla extract and whisk until smooth.1 egg, 1 tsp vanilla extract
+- Add the egg and vanilla extract and whisk until smooth.1 egg, 1 teaspoon vanilla extract

 - Use a rubber spatula or wooden spoon to mix in the flour, baking soda, and salt to the wet ingredients.
-Mix until just combined.1 ¾ cup all-purpose flour, ½ tsp baking soda, ½ tsp salt
+Mix until just combined.1 ¾ cup all-purpose flour, ½ teaspoon baking soda, ½ teaspoon salt

 - Finally, fold in the white chocolate chips and freeze dried raspberries until they are evenly distributed throughout the cookie dough.1 cup freeze dried raspberries, 1 cup white chocolate chips